supabase-community/supabase-mcp/README.md

 Replace `<personal-access-token>` with the token you created in step 1.
 Alternatively you can omit `--access-token` and instead set the `SUPABASE_ACCESS_TOKEN` environment variable to your personal access token (you will need to restart your MCP client after setting this).
 This allows you to keep your token out of version control if you plan on committing this configuration to a repository.

+The following additional options are available:

+- `--project-ref`: Used to scope the server to a specific project.
+See [project scoped mode](#project-scoped-mode).
+- `--read-only`: Used to restrict the server to read-only queries.
+See [read-only mode](#read-only-mode).

 If you are on Windows, you will need to [prefix the command](#windows).
 If your MCP client doesn't accept JSON, the direct CLI command is:

 ```shell